khamidou/khamidou.github.io/_drafts/writing_sms_based_auth_for_rails_apps.markdown

 [^inbox]: At [Inbox](http://inboxapp.com).
 We're [hiring!](https://www.inboxapp.com/jobs)
 [^readable]: You should try reading them.
 Unlike a lot of RFCs, they're very readable, if not a little dry.
 [^google_authenticator]: This is especially important when you're using an app like the Google Authenticator to auth you.
-[^unlikely]: I concede this is somewhat unlikely.
+[^unlikely]: I admit this is somewhat unlikely.
 I'm not good at making plausible, real-world scenarios.
 That's why I'm not a security researcher.
 [^drift]: Of course, this approach has problems too: it's necessary to keep the two systems in more or less in sync.
 There is an error compensation mechanism built in the algorithm -- it's recommended that the server looks up one or two values in the before the generated time.
 [^real_world]: Note that this not the best thing to do in the real world.
 You almost certainly want instead to compute the values of the previous one-time codes and check if the code is one of them.
 See [resync mechanism](https://tools.ietf.org/html/rfc6238#page-7) for more details.
 [^austrian]: Please read this with a thick Austrian accent.